56616c6f72/Emperor/README.md

 - All Running Processes
 - Listing of all File Descriptors for all process
 - Listing of /proc/PID/exe symbolic link for all process
-- All Network Active Network Connections
+- All Active Network Connections
 - All Network Information
 - Bash History for all users
 - SSH Known hosts for all users